Optimizing accuracy and diversity: a multi-task approach to forecast combinations: Meta-learner: forecast combination and selection tasks

-As anticipated, our meta-learning approach aims to determine a set of weights that combine forecasts generated from a pool of methods, with the goal of exploiting accuracy and diversity among these methods.
-The meta-learning approach in \citep{talagala2018meta} involves selecting the best method for each series from the pool of methods based on the smallest forecasting error.
+As anticipated, our meta-learning approach aims to determine a set of weights that combine forecasts generated from a pool of methods, with the goal of exploiting accuracy and diversity among these methods. {To better elaborate on the motivation of our approach}, we consider as a counterpart the work of \cite{talagala2018meta}, where meta-learning is used for selecting the single best method for each series based on the smallest forecasting error.
 This transforms the problem into a traditional classification problem, where the individual forecasting methods are encoded as classes and the best method becomes the target class for each time series.
-However, there might be other methods that yield similar forecast errors to the best method, making the specific class chosen less relevant compared to the forecast error produced by each method.
-Indeed, the problem of finding a function that assigns weights to each forecasting method is usually framed as a regression task where the objective is to minimize the error of the combined forecasts.
-The regression approach can be seen as a classification task with varying per-class weights for each instance, combined with per-instance weights that put greater importance on certain series \citep{montero2020fforma}.
-This implies that the nature of the regression task is closely related to the classification one.
-Thus, in the following, we describe how to exploit the interplay between these two tasks within a multi-task learning methodology and provide a new meta-learning approach where both tasks are solved simultaneously.
+However, there might be other methods that yield similar forecast errors to the best method, making the specific class chosen less relevant compared to the forecast error produced by each method; this leads to the forecast combination approach by \cite{montero2020fforma}, framed as a regression problem, where the weights of the different methods are found by minimizing the error of the combined forecasts.
+The regression approach can be seen as a classification problem with varying per-class weights for each instance, implying that the nature of the combination task is closely related to the selection one.
+In the following, we describe how to exploit the interplay between these two tasks within a multi-task optimization methodology.